TTT-2/docs/docs/developers/basics/creating-an-addon.md

 ## Publishing your Addon
 ## Windows
 In order to upload your addon to the Steam Workshop, you need to first compile it into a .gma file.
-1. Your addon file must contain an "addon.json".
+1. Your addon file must contain an "addon.json" within the `<addon name>/` directory of your folder.
 This consists of a key:value pair table with information used by the Steam Workshop to create tags for uploads.
 It should have a structure like this:

 ![addon_json.png](../../assets/images/article/addon_json.png)